symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``array`` **default**: ``[]``

-This option allows to define an array of paths with files or directories where the component will look for additional validation files.
+This option allows to define an array of paths with files or directories where the component will look for additional serialization files.

 php_errors
 ~~~~~~~~~~